 This gap is covered with any number of different products that allow air to pass, but prohibit rain, snow and insects from entering your attic area.
 You can't see these vents as they are almost always covered by the roofing shingles at the peak.

 Ridge Vent Gap Video

 Watch the video just below to see this gap.
 You'll see it about 1:40 into the video.
 If you want to advance to that point, just do so.
 Realize this gap you see is where the air comes out of the underside of the roof.

-Physics of Hot Air
+What is the Physics of Hot Air?

 The mechanics of the air movement are quite simple.
 During warm weather, the air inside your attic heats up.
 Since warm air rises, it tends to float out of the highest ventilation spaces.
 As air leaves your attic, more air has to replace it.

 The conventional wisdom is to put in soffit vents down at the bottom of the roof so the replacement air can enter here and flow up under all the roof sheathing.
 This convection movement naturally draws in cooler outside air to replace the air that just exited.

 Yes, wind does suck air from attics.
 It's called the venturi effect.